- The Defining Thrash Metal Breakthrough That Cemented ANTHRAX’s Legacy

 Album Production Details:Producers: Anthrax, Carl Canedy, Jon Zazula.
 Published by Black Lion Music.
 Carl Canedy is a legendary drummer and producer whose impact on heavy metal spans decades.
 As a founding member of The Rods and a key producer behind bands like Anthrax and Exciter, his dynamic drumming and studio expertise have shaped countless classic albums.
 His passion for metal continues to inspire generations.
 Learn more about Carl Canedy.

-Recorded at Pyramid Sound Recording Studio, Ithaca, New York Digital Master by Howard Weinberg at Masterdisk Howie Weinberg is a renowned mastering engineer whose work has defined the sound of countless legendary albums.
-With over 200 Gold and Platinum records, he has mastered classics from Metallica, Nirvana, and Slayer, shaping the sonic landscape of rock and metal.
-His expertise continues to influence generations of musicians.
-Learn more in the full biography.
+Digital Master by Howard Weinberg at Masterdisk Mastering legend with over 200 Gold and Platinum albums to his name.
+Read more...
+Howie Weinberg is a renowned mastering engineer whose work has defined the sound of countless legendary albums.
+With over 200 Gold and Platinum records, he has mastered classics by Metallica, Nirvana, and Slayer, shaping the sonic punch and clarity of modern rock and metal.
+His mastering touch became an industry benchmark that still echoes through generations. |

 |